 I offer couch and futon based massage using both Thai and Ayurvedic theory and techniques.
 My approach has developed through good teaching and clinical experience as well as personal experience of bodywork.
 I work through clothes and/or skin to skin.
 We can focus on one or a combination of approaches.
 We can discuss the best approach together and then adapt as your massage unfolds.

 Thai massage has a musculo-skeletal approach to ease the body and mind, including some joint mobilisation and stretching.
+If you are like a deep tissue approach, Thai massage works really well and without the need for pain.
 Ayurvedic massage uses flowing skin to skin techniques and acupressure points to create a similar effect.
 My sense of the two approaches is that Thai massage works from the outside in – physical body to energetic body – and Ayurvedic massage works from the inside out – energetic body to physical body.

 Thai bodywork is both a remedial and therapeutic form of massage and can be received on the massage couch or on a futon.
 It encourages flexibility, relaxation and balance.
 As well as having a musculo-skeletal approach, Thai bodywork can educate the receiver about their body, creating a new awareness of what is possible, what is useful and what is less useful.
 You can start the massage feeling scattered and physically compromised and complete the massage feeling grounded, taller and centred.